 Emergency farmland water response planning and water deficiency arrangements

-Emergency farmland water response plans outline a six step process for farmers to follow in the event that water is needed from off-farm sources.
+Emergency farmland water response plans outline the process for farmers to follow when water is needed from off-farm sources.

 Water deficiency declarations